Outsourced CFO pricing: Calculate your monthly cost for strategic finance support

 3. Full access without hesitation changes how you engage.
 When you pay a predictable monthly fee, you call with questions.
 You loop in your CFO on decisions without calculating whether it is worth the billable time.
 You get proactive guidance because your CFO is not incentivized to wait for you to ask.

 4. Aligned incentives matter for relationship quality.
 Hourly consultants benefit when problems take longer to solve.
-Monthly retainer CFOs benefit when your business runs smoothly, and you renew year after year.
+Monthly retainer CFOs benefit when your business runs smoothly and you renew year after year.
 The latter creates better outcomes for everyone.

+Revenue tier sets the base, complexity adjusts it, scope adds a percentage, and access level adds a final adjustment.
 Your specific situation drives what you should expect to pay.
 Understanding these factors lets you estimate your cost accurately.

 Factor 1: Revenue tier